-This Healthy White Chicken Chili is easy, creamy and ready in less than 45 minutes.
-Naturally gluten-free and dairy-free, it’s great for meal prep, freezing for later or just a weeknight dinner!
-Stovetop, slow cooker and Instant Pot (pressure cooker) instructions included.
+This Healthy White Chicken Chili is easy, creamy (without dairy!) and ready in less than 45 minutes.
+Naturally gluten-free and dairy-free, it’s great for meal prep, freezing for later or a satisfying weeknight dinner!
+Stovetop, slow cooker and Instant Pot instructions included.

 Want to Save This Recipe?